Deaths among Persons 25-44 Years Old by Cause, New Jersey, 2020 to 2022

 Definition

-Deaths among those aged 25 through 44 years
+Deaths among residents aged 25 through 44 years

 - Death Certificate Database, Office of Vital Statistics and Registry, New Jersey Department of Health